The Aviation Law Review: European Union

-Regulation (EU) 2018/1139 of 4 July 2018 on common rules in the field of civil aviation and establishing a European Union Aviation Safety Agency aims, inter alia, to establish and maintain a high uniform level of civil aviation safety in the Union.
-It repealed Regulation (EC) No 216/2008, the latest 'EASA basic regulation'.
+Regulation (EU) 2018/1139 of 4 July 2018 on common rules in the field of civil aviation and establishing a European Union aviation safety agency aims, inter alia, to establish and maintain a high uniform level of civil aviation safety in the Union.
+It repealed Regulation (EC) No. 216/2008, the latest 'EASA basic regulation'.

-It applies essentially to the design, production, maintenance and operation of aeronautical products, parts and appliances, as well as personnel and organisations involved.
+It applies essentially to the design, production, maintenance and operation of aeronautical products, parts and appliances, as well as the personnel and organisations involved.

 Next to the preparation of EU legislation, the EASA also publishes acceptable means of compliance (AMC) and certification specifications.
 Contrary to the EU legislation, each Member State may depart from the AMC if they find it necessary to fulfil their task of implementing EU law, provided they issue alternative means of compliance in line with the regulations.
 Where a Member State intends to develop its own means of compliance, it must notify it to the EASA if the field covered relates to air crew, air operations, aerodromes or air traffic controllers' licences.
 In the fields that do not fall within the scope of the EASA, Member States remain free to adopt their own set of rules.
 Therefore, even if the harmonisation is not totally achieved yet, many national safety rules have now been replaced by EU ones.

 With the entry into force on 11 September 2018 of Regulation 2018/1139, which amended and repealed previous regulations, even more competences were transferred to EASA.
 The principal aim of the Regulation is to contribute to maintaining a high and uniform level of aviation safety while ensuring environmental protection.
-Its scope is very large and it updates many directives and regulations regarding aviation safety.
-It enlarges EASA's mandate (to the safety-related aspects of security and to protection of the environment) and updates legislation regarding airworthiness, crew, airports, air navigation services and air operations.
-Furthermore, it comprises rules for civil drones and sets out a division of tasks between the EU and national authorities of the Member States.
+Its scope is very large, and it updates many directives and regulations regarding aviation safety.
+It enlarges EASA's mandate (to the safety-related aspects of security and to the protection of the environment) and updates legislation regarding airworthiness, crew, airports, air navigation services and air operations.
+Furthermore, it comprises rules for civil drones and sets out a division of tasks between the EU and national authorities of Member States.